Ratansingh648/Single-Image-Reflection-Removal/README.md

 <hr/>

-### Single Image Layer Separation using Relative Smoothness
+### Ratan - Single Image Layer Separation using Relative Smoothness

 This paper is based on idea that an input image can be written as